 Those who apply but do not win or place in these competitions still derive a great deal of value from the campus process.
 Each year students tell us of how this deep, guided reflection on their accomplishments, goals, and aspirations, has led them to discover other opportunities, or perhaps to realize a better professional path.
-It aids them in identifying their mentors and in realizing the extent of their accomplishments, as well as any gaps that they need to address to successfully pursue their goals.
+It aids them in identifying their mentors and in realizing the extent of their accomplishments, as well as any gaps which they need to address to successfully pursue their goals.

-These successes would not have been possible without dedicated faculty mentors who go above and beyond to support their students.
-From letter writing to serving on interview committees, we wish to heartily thank the faculty who put in that time, and in so doing launch their mentees into opportunities which are often transformative personally, professionally and intellectually.
+And that NONE of these successes would behave been possible without dedicated faculty mentors who go above and beyond to support their students.
+Two to five, three or oftentimes four, letters of recommendation from URI faculty members, as well as an institutional letter of endorsement or campus evaluation penned by ONFAO with committee support, are required per application.
+A great letter takes a substantial amount of time to prepare!
+Boiler-plate letters and empty superlatives do not suffice for these special opportunities.
+Faculty themselves often prepare multiple drafts of their letters.
+We wish to heartily thank the faculty who put in that time, and in so doing launch their mentees into opportunities which are often transformative personally, professionally and intellectually.

-Please see our detailed report celebrating each of our 2022-2023 nominees, finalists and awardees: https://web.uri.edu/fellowships/ar-22/
+To learn more about the specific fellowships and awards, and their recipients, view our detailed report: https://web.uri.edu/fellowships/ar-22/